Canopy chameleon

 The canopy chameleon (Furcifer willsii), also known commonly as Wills's chameleon or incorrectly as Will's chameleon, is a species of lizard in the family Chamaeleonidae.
 The species is endemic to Madagascar.
 The species was originally described by Albert Günther in 1890.

+A male at LLL Reptiles, a reptile store in Henderson, Nevada.

 Etymology

 The specific name, willsii, is in honour of English ornithologist Rev. James Wills (1836–1898), who was a missionary in Madagascar from 1870 to 1898.

 Geographic range and habitat

 Furcifer willsii is endemic to east-central and northeastern Madagascar, along with an isolated range in the north-central part of the island.
 The type locality of west Imerina Imady, in a forest region.
 The species can be found at between 600 and 1300 m above sea level and is estimated to be found over an area of 100350 sqkm.
 Records show that this species has been found Tsingy de Bemaraha Strict Nature Reserve.
 F. willsii may have been sighted once in western Madagascar at Ankarafantsika National Park, although this observation has not been verified as of 2007.
 Reports from Tsingy de Bemaraha Strict Nature Reserve are uncertain: they may be of F. willsii, F. petteri, or a similar, undescribed species.